0 Items in Your Cart

 In 1830, Barthelemy Thimonnier patented a sewing machine in Paris.
 The same fate befell Thimonnier and Cartwright: In fear of losing their livelihood, weavers and tailors destroyed their factories, leading to many instances of destruction and violence across Europe.

 In 1846, Elias Howe of the United States developed a sewing machine.
 The machine was quick and used two threads in a lockstitch pattern, as sewing machines use today.
-However, Howe's sewing machine was no more accepted in the United States than Thimonnier's invention had been in Paris, and he sold part of the patent rights in England.
+Howe's sewing machine was no more accepted by tailors in the United States than Thimonnier's invention had been in Paris, and Howe sold part of the patent rights in England.

 In 1851, Isaac Singer built the sewing machine that would survive the objections of the tailors.
 The machine made only simple stitches, and although it sped production of the basic elements of garments, tailors still were needed for much of the manufacturing process.
 These early workers were required to purchase their own sewing machines.